 You can also add ¼ to ½ teaspoon sugar at this step if it tastes too tangy from the tomatoes, being sure to mix it in very well.

-27. Serve paneer curry garnished with chopped coriander leaves accompanied with chapati, paratha, naan or tandoori roti or steamed rice or cumin rice.
+27. Serve paneer curry garnished with chopped coriander leaves accompanied with chapati, paratha, Naan or tandoori roti or steamed rice or Jeera Rice.

 Try adding in a small amount of sugar to balance out the acidity from the tomatoes. ¼ to ½ teaspoon should do.